wallinslax/wallinslax/README.md

 I am a happy learner and builder.

-Crafting software solutions and autoamtion bring me some much fun.
+Crafting software solutions brings me some much fun.

 My passsion is to solve various technology problems and make life easier :grin: